RedHat-UX/red-hat-design-tokens/README.md

 ```
 **NOTE**: We *strongly* recommend using CSS variables (and accompanying snippets)
 wherever, instead of importing tokens as JavaScript objects.

+### Stylelint Plugin

+Install the stylelint plugin to automatically correct token values in your files.

+See the [Stylelint Plugin README](./plugins/stylelint/README.md) for more info.

+### 11ty Plugin

+The experimental 11ty plugin lets you display token values in an 11ty site.

 ### Editor Snippets
 Editor snippets complete prefixes like `--rh-color-brand` to their CSS custom properties, complete with fallback, e.g.